 The Smithsonian Archives collects, preserves, and makes available the official records of the Smithsonian Institution, the papers of Smithsonian scholars and other staff members, and the records of related professional organizations.
 The Archives provides reference services to the general public and to staff of the Smithsonian Institution.
 It carries out a program of records management for Smithsonian offices, advising them on the disposition of records and pertinent documentary materials, and operates a records center for the storage of temporary records.

 Collection Highlights: The Archives maintains over 36,000 cubic feet of holdings, which include institutional records, personal papers, and special collections.
 Official records provide a comprehensive history of the development and activities of the Smithsonian; its role in 19th century American science, especially natural history; Smithsonian involvement with cultural and social issues; and the development of museums as cultural institutions.
 Frequently used collections are listed on the Archives website.

-Holdings include the records of the following current and former Smithsonian museums and bureaus: Anacostia Community Museum, Cooper-Hewitt/National Design Museum, Freer Gallery of Art, Hirshhorn Museum and Sculpture Garden, National Air and Space Museum, National Museum of African American History and Culture, National Museum of African Art, National Museum of American History, National Museum of Natural History, National Museum of the American Indian, National Portrait Gallery, National Postal Museum, National Zoological Park, Renwick Gallery, Arthur M. Sackler Gallery of Art, Smithsonian American Art Museum, Smithsonian Astrophysical Observatory, Smithsonian Environmental Research Center, Smithsonian Institution Traveling Exhibition Service, Smithsonian Tropical Research Institute, and the United States National Museum.
+Holdings include the records of the following current and former Smithsonian museums and bureaus: Anacostia Community Museum, Cooper-Hewitt/Smithsonian Design Museum, Freer Gallery of Art, Hirshhorn Museum and Sculpture Garden, National Air and Space Museum, National Museum of African American History and Culture, National Museum of African Art, National Museum of American History, National Museum of Natural History, National Museum of the American Indian, National Portrait Gallery, National Postal Museum, National Zoological Park, Renwick Gallery, Arthur M. Sackler Gallery of Art, Smithsonian American Art Museum, Smithsonian Astrophysical Observatory, Smithsonian Environmental Research Center, Smithsonian Institution Traveling Exhibition Service, Smithsonian Tropical Research Institute, and the United States National Museum.

 A broad range of Smithsonian special programs and projects are also documented in the collections including the Smithsonian Institution-Peace Corps Environmental Program, the International and Environmental Programs, the Office of Program Support (documenting international exhibitions including the Sao Paulo and Venice Biennials), the International Exchange Service, and the International Whaling Conference and International Whaling Commission.